fsantanna-no/ce0-old/README.md

 ```

 It is possible to transfer only part of a recursive value.
-In this case, the removed part will be automatically reset to the null subtype:
+In this case, the removed part will be automatically reset to the empty subcase:

 ```
 var x: List = Item(1, Item(2, $List))   -- after: Item(1,$List)